2026-04-14

 I put together a box and 6 cylinders for wheels and then added controls for moving the tank with physics.
 Two keys for left throttle and two keys for right throttle did the job for human interaction.

 Then I wired up the learning part, it got much easier since I switched to C++ because I can structure and reuse the code much better than Blueprints.
-It is really satisfying watching the agent having random thoughts and spasms in the environment after wiring up its brain.
+It is really satisfying watching the agent have random thoughts and spasms in the environment after wiring up its brain.
 There is a primal feeling about seeing a virtual being trying to survive in a hostile environment, compared to rule-based AI where you intentionally create its logic.

 As I already mentioned, the actions for navigation are controlling throttle for left and right tracks.
 For starters, I decided to reward the agent based on distance delta.
 If the agent got closer in a step, I gave a positive reward and if the agent got further in another step I gave a negative reward, both as a function of distance delta.
 This worked but contrary to the car example, the tank has no front or back and some of the time it learned to travel backwards to the target.
 To solve this I first decreased backwards speed, hoping that the policy will figure it out since going forward would yield more rewards.
 It didn't work, at least in a short amount of training time.
-I think once the agent finds a way to reach the target, the direction of movement is already baked in the network that it is really hard to change later.
+I think once the agent finds a way to reach the target, the direction of movement is already baked into the network that it is really hard to change later.

-I then decided to reward the tank's alignment with the target.
-Meaning that fully facing the target yields the maximum reward and facing the opposite direction yields the minimum reward, the range being [-1, 1].
+I then decided to reward the tank's alignment with the target, meaning that fully facing the target yields the maximum reward and facing the opposite direction yields the minimum reward, the range being [-1, 1].
 This worked nicely, almost.

 The agent learned to navigate quickly to the target just after 1000 steps but as I trained it more to make the movement smoother, it found an interesting exploit.
 Because the target moved to a random location when overlapped with the agent, the agent was punished heavily until it faced the target at its new location again.
-So as soon as inference started the agent was facing the target and moving really slowly towards it, without reaching the target and causing it to relocate, so that it can complete an episode with the highest reward possible.
+So as soon as inference started the agent was facing the target and moving really slowly towards it, without reaching the target and causing it to relocate, so that it could complete an episode with the highest reward possible.

 Here is the final reward for navigation